Posts

 Please join me in the Lord’s Prayer

-They troubled the Teacher, and Jesus responded with compassion and care.
-The world’s needs trouble us, and this is one opportunity to respond with similar compassion and care.
+Christian faith is rarely tested in ways that threaten life or well-being.
+It is regularly tested in gratitude and in generosity.
+Let us pass the test, and give toward the renewal of our souls.
 Whether you share your gift here in the church today, through a gift online, or via an envelope in the mail, let the offering now be received.

 * Doxology